At a glance

 Ultimately, there are a large number of factors likely to influence valuations and this complexity is why Zurich has partnerships with a suite of specialist valuation providers.

-By making the most of Zurich’s relationships with these external valuation specialists, brokers and their customers can ensure that nothing gets missed.
+By making the most of Zurich’s relationships with these external valuation specialists, organisations can ensure that nothing gets missed.

 For more information on the issues discussed in this article, please get in touch with your local Zurich contact.